cyjake/leoric/docs/querying.md

 // => SELECT * FROM posts WHERE title != '' OR 1 = 1;
 ```

-To prevent this SQL injection prone usage, Leoric will throw an error if complex values were found while parsing string conditions.
+To prevent this SQL injection prone usage, Jorma will throw an error if complex values were found while parsing string conditions.
 The allowed values are:

 - numbers
 - strings with single/double quotations (e.g. `'foo'`, `"bar"`)